Conference Short Courses*

 Recombinant antibodies vary widely in their biophysical characteristics, from stable monomers to metastable aggregation-prone oligomers.
 In particular, antibody variable domains differ in their intrinsic thermodynamic stability and often require labor-intensive engineering.
-It is critical to understand how the poor stability of individual variable domains not only limits the biophysical properties of small fragments, but also affects the production yield, stability and homogeneity of full-length IgGs containing these domains.
+While most antibody engineering is performed with small antibody fragments, the majority of molecules in the clinics still are of the full-length IgG format.
+Thus it is critical to understand how the poor stability of individual variable domains not only limits the biophysical properties of small fragments, but also affects the production yield, stability and homogeneity of full-length IgGs containing these domains.

 SC7: Immunotherapy Approaches

 Sergio A. Quezada, Ph.D., Professorial Research Fellow, Research Haematology, University College London Cancer Institute

 Cancer immunotherapy is distinct from other paradigms in that treatment is directed towards a patient’s immune system and not their malignant cells.
 During the past few years, novel approaches to immunotherapy of cancer using antibodies targeting T cell regulatory proteins produced highly encouraging clinical data.
 Patients responding to T cell check-point inhibitors have shown long-term benefit suggesting that, in addition to surgery, radiotherapy and (targeted) chemotherapy, immunotherapy will become a novel treatment paradigm in oncology.
 Besides targeting T cell checkpoint proteins other pathways and novel agents are being investigated to induce or enhance anti-tumour immunity.

 SC8: Recent Advances in Antibody-Drug Conjugates